mathigon/textbooks/content/non-euclidean-geometry/content.md

 A surprising observation is that the triangle seems to have two right angles – in the two bottom corners.
-Therefore the sum of all three angles is greater than 180°, something that we a [proved to be impossible](https://mathigon.org/course/polygons-and-polyhedra#angles-in-triangles).
+Therefore the sum of all three angles is greater than 180°, something that we already proved to be impossible.

 All these things are based on that fact geometry works differently in flat space than it does on curved surfaces like a sphere.
 There are many other kinds of